RayhanaAkterDev/javascript-complete-guide/01-fundamentals/03-embedding-js/README.md

 <button onclick="alert('Hello!')">Click Me</button>
 ```

-This method is simple but not recommended in real-world projects due to security concerns (e.g., XSS attacks) and poor maintainability.
+🔸 Simple, but not recommended in real projects due to poor separation of concerns and XSS risks.

 ---

 ## 2. Internal JavaScript

-JavaScript code is placed inside `<script>` tags within the same HTML file, typically inside `<head>` or `<body>`.
+Code written inside `<script>` tags within the HTML file.

 **Example:**